Healthcare Careers Working with Children: Explore 30+ Professions

 More Careers to Consider

-Grade-schoolers (Ages 5 to 12)
+Grade-Schoolers (Ages 5 to 12)

 Grade-schoolers make major strides in growth and independence.
 Friends and activities begin to take on a larger role in their lives.
 Typically developing children benefit from regular checkups with pediatricians and dentists to monitor their health and development.